JBlocklove/remarkable-daily-pdf/README.md

 ### To Do
  - [ ] Create a list of supported sources for easier use, especially focusing on free ones
- - [ ] Figure out the NYT pdf naming structure for the non-newspaper print versions so you can get the puzzle without the previous day's answers
+ - [ ] Create a script that will add additional pdf downloads after installation
- - [ ] Improve this documentation
+ - [ ] Create an uninstall script/function

 ---
 ### Contributions